 More Information ...

-The North Wales Borderlands is a place where two countries meet.
+The North East Wales is a place where two countries meet.

 It takes no time at all to get here, but you'll soon notice a big difference.
 Take a look at our landscape.
 Diverse doesn't come close.
 Countryside doesn't get much greener, or more pleasant.
 Heather-clad Clwydian hills.
 The Ceiriog's valley floors.
 Fast flowing, trout-filled rivers, like the River Dee, the best view of which is from Poncysyllte Aqueduct - a terrifying 126 feet up.
 And there are views over nine counties from Chirk Castle, the only one of Edward I's Welsh castles still lived in today.